MicrosoftDocs/appcenter-docs/docs/sdk/crashes/xamarin.md

 ### Did the app receive out-of-memory warning in the previous session?

-At any time after starting the SDK, you can check if the app received memory warning in the previous session:
+At any time after starting the SDK, you can check if the app received a memory warning in the previous session:

 ```csharp
 bool didAppCrash = await Crashes.HasReceivedMemoryWarningInLastSessionAsync();